 - The Boboli Gardens - the monumental park and perhaps one of the mot beautiful in the city, where you will find splendid scuptures and artwork by Buontalenti e Giambologna (to name just a few).

 - The Palazzo of Bianca Cappello - this building was the stage for the tormented love story between Francesco I de' Medici and Bianca Cappello, who was first his lover and later his wife.
-Unfortunately the union was never truly accepted by the family de' Medici (both of whom died under mysterious circumstances - perhaps poison?).
-The residence has a beautiful front face with frescos and is nestled among other buildings on via Maggio 26.
+Unfortunately, the union was never truly accepted by the Medici family and both died under mysterious circumstances (a poisoning was suspected).
+The residence has a beautiful front facade with frescoes and is nestled among other buildings on via Maggio 26.